brainboxdotcc/DPP/docpages/example_programs/misc/checking-member-permissions.md

 bot.global_command_create(command);
 ```

-### Checking permissions on your own
+### Checking Permissions on Your Own

 If you want to check permissions on your own, the easiest way to check if a member has certain permissions in interaction events is by using the dpp::interaction::get_resolved_permission function.
 The resolved list contains associated structures for the command and does not use the cache or require any extra API calls.
-Note that the permissions in the resolved set are pre-calculated by discord and taking into account channel overwrites, roles and admin privileges.
+Note that the permissions in the resolved set are pre-calculated by Discord and taking into account channel overwrites, roles and admin privileges.
 So no need to loop through roles or stuff like that.

 Let's imagine the following scenario: